thepkpawankumar/todo-manager/README.md

-# Getting Started with Todo manager App
+# Todo manager App backed with Appwrite

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It uses material ui for design and [Appwrite](https://appwrite.io/) for backend.